In this article

 View, create, or manage the Budget or Client Selections.

-Tasks: Clients can create new Tasks and can edit and comment on Tasks shared to them by a Pro Team Member
+Tasks: Clients can view and comment on Tasks shared with them

-Logs: Clients can view and comment on Daily Logs.
-They cannot create or edit them.
+Logs: Clients can view and comment on Daily Logs

-Schedule, Budget, and Selections: Clients can only view and comment on these items.
-They cannot create or edit them.
+Phases in the Schedule, Budget, and Selections: Clients can view and comment on these items.

-Files: Clients can view/download, comment on, and upload files.
+Files: Clients can view/download Files shared with them and they can upload files.
 They cannot edit/delete files or folders.